 Failure to do so could get you a fine up to $500 – enforced by…who, exactly?

 In light of these details, Mr. Daniels may indeed have a case.

 With more and more patrons taking to the Dallas rental scooters, it is important for pedestrians to know their rights, and options, if they find themselves in a similar situation.
-Call the attorneys at Reyes Browne Reilley today for a free consultation.
+Call the pedestrian accident attorneys at Reyes Browne Reilley today for a free consultation.